kiranbakale/AMI-Readme/README.md

 We use [Ansible](https://docs.ansible.com/ansible/latest/index.html) to configure GitLab on an Environment's infrastructure.

-This is achieved through getting VM info via the [`gcp_compute` Dynamic Inventory source](https://docs.ansible.com/ansible/latest/plugins/inventory/gcp_compute.html) (using the same Service Account key as before) and then running Ansible Playbooks & Roles against each depending on the VM Labels set via Terraform:
+This is achieved through getting VM info via the [`gcp_compute` Dynamic Inventory source](https://docs.ansible.com/ansible/latest/plugins/inventory/gcp_compute.html) and then running Ansible Playbooks & Roles against each depending on the VM Labels set via Terraform:

 Playbooks & Roles are structured to cover GitLab nodes respectively.
 E.G. There are playbooks for `gitlab-rails`, `gitaly`, etc...
 You can see the current list under `ansible/roles/`.